Born to Run tours: The shows

 It was during these tours that the Springsteen concert image took form.
 He had stopped wearing sunglasses on stage and was now more accessible.
 His baggy pants, T-shirt, worn leather jacket and sloppy headwear look was now offset by two frontline visual foils, as both saxophonist Clarence Clemons and guitarist Steven Van Zandt were stylishly dressed in suits and distinctive hats.

 Musically, the E Street Band now had its fullest sound, with two keyboards and a saxophone augmenting two guitars and the usual bass and drums.
-Springsteen did not just play songs as they were on his records — they were often rearranged or extended with playful, poignant, or angry spoken narratives.
+Springsteen did not just play songs as they were on his records — they were often rearranged or extended with playful, poignant, or angrily spoken narratives.
 Oldies from the early to mid-1960s were often brought in to supplement Springsteen's own material; The Animals' "It's My Life" was one such example, slowed down to try to increase the song's tension factor and preceded by what would become a Springsteen concert staple, the long bitter story about how he and his father did not get along at all with respect to the course Springsteen's life took as a teenager.

 Springsteen's performances were also frenetic, with him jumping into crowds and singing on tables during the shows held in clubs.

 Material from Born to Run grew in importance as the tour went on, but even the newest material could be quickly recast.
 Most notably, "Thunder Road" was changed from the spirited, sweeping album version into a surprisingly quiet and pleading show opener, featuring Springsteen singing while standing still at the microphone stand, guitar slung behind him, with only Roy Bittan's piano and Danny Federici's electronic glockenspiel accompanying him.
 (Producer Jon Landau later said that the stark presentation was partly due to the full band having trouble playing the album's arrangement.)
 "Backstreets" was augmented with a guitar line far more prominent than on record, while "Night", one of the least visible tracks on the album, became a show opener for a spell as well.

 As the later tours took place and Springsteen became frustrated with his legal situation, the shows became his only outlet.
 Horn sections were added, songs further arranged, and more oldies pulled out.
 Performances sometimes reached the three- or four-hour mark.
 New material such as the bitter "The Promise" would appear out of nowhere, then disappear again.